Let’s recap a bit to understand the first about API before going in detail about the types of API.

 Open APIs

-Some Common Examples are 3Scale, Apigee, CapitalOne, Google, IBM, Intuit, Microsoft, PayPal, Restlet and SmartBear, etc.
+Some Common Examples are 3Scale, Apigee, CapitalOne, Google, IBM, Intuit, Microsoft, PayPal, Restlet, and SmartBear, etc.

 Partner APIs

 They are usually exposed to a public API developer portal that developers can access in a self-service model.
-While open APIs are completely open, there is an on-boarding process with a specific validation workflow to get access to partner APIs.
+While open APIs are completely open, there is an onboarding process with a specific validation workflow to get access to partner APIs.

 Internal APIs